 It would be up to you as the consumer to decide whether spending that money would be worth it and whether this really is the best VR headset.

 The public opinion on the Valve Index is much the same as has been discussed already – it is the best VR headset, but it may not be worth the price.

 However, despite the huge disparity in price, the Valve Index still accounts for 17.50% of all VR headsets.
 It is in front of the Oculus Rift S at 17.21% and behind the Oculus Quest 2 at 33.19% of players.
 So, it is four times the price but has half the player base of the Oculus Quest 2, its main competitor.

 It may appeal more to PC gamers than console gamers due to the affiliation with Valve,

-The Valve Index seems to be overall well robust and long-lasting, with again a few of the same problems which often plague many of the VR space right now such as controller replacements.
+The Valve Index seems to be overall robust and long-lasting, with a few of the same problems that often plague many of the VR space right now such as controller replacements.

 The HTC Vive Pro 2 is another VR headset that has hit the ground running and is a strong, robust VR headset that will give you a fantastic experience.
 It is given the title of ‘best VR headset’ by some, however, some believe it is far too overpriced.

 It provides no more benefits to streaming other than some potentially new or unique VR experiences for viewers with the compatible software – and unfortunately, it does not have a very good microphone so you will need to purchase an extra for streaming.
 Many people love this one, but its flaws have caused some to believe it is not close to becoming the best VR headset.

 The HTC Vive Pro 2 is sold as a standalone VR headset itself and does not include controllers or base stations.